uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 Write CSS to enable your site to have fancy mode, 90s mode, minimal mode, and responsiveness in both desktop and mobile views.

-* Fancy Mode: You can take inspiration from modern websites such as Amazon, Facebook, Google, Github, or Microsoft, but **do not copy their code.**
+* Fancy Mode: You can take inspiration from modern websites such as Amazon, Facebook, Google, GitHub, or Microsoft, but **do not copy their code.**
   * These websites have thousands of lines copyrighted CSS that you do not need and do not have permission from Amazon/Facebook/Google to copy.
 However, you can use your browser's Dev Tools to see how they accomplish certain things and take inspiration from that.
   * Try to make your light mode look like a standard, modern website.
 Try to make it look like a website that you would want to use.
 * 90s Mode: You can take inspiration from the [oatmeal comic](https://theoatmeal.com/comics/design_hell?fbclid=IwAR32De0TRFISnARpWunp3jvoCF1k1iXdotYZbvenRJOvqUCeaJwABk91JFw) or [space jam](https://www.spacejam.com/1996/).
 Try to make it like those 90s websites.